isomerpages/moe-springfieldsec/_our-springfield/Direct School Admissions/Direct School Admissions.md

 **(c) Taekwondo**

-With the official introduction of Taekwondo in the National School Games in 2009, Springfield Taekwondo was provided with greater scope for involvement and achievements.
-Participating students are given various participation opportunities ranging from team display to sparring categories.
-Grading assessment is integrated into the CCA to promote rigour and professionalism.
-Various aesthetics based activities like taekwondo aerobics is also added to enhance the overall participation in the sport.
+Springfield’s Taekwondo (TKD) Co-Curricular Activities (CCA) programme supports and reinforces the interests and abilities of students.
+Students are involved in various competitions, training camps, community involvement projects and leadership training.
+Grading assessment is also integrated into the CCA to promote rigour and professionalism.
+Aesthetics-based activities like Taekwondo Aerobics is included in the programme to provide students with exposure to a greater range of experiences and activities as well.
+The TKD CCA programme serves to inculcat values and imbue in students the desired outcomes of education.

 The TKD&nbsp;**CCA programme**&nbsp;will support and reinforce the interest and ability of pupils.
 There will be various competitions, training camps, community involvement projects and leadership training for pupils.
 The TKD CCA programme will serve to bring about strong values and the desired outcomes of education in our students.